EstudioVnW/hiring-front-end-pag/README.md

 - code . (if you use VSCode)
 - npm run dev or yarn dev

+### Creating a .env.local file

+- Create a .env.local file in the root of the project
+- Create the variable: NEXT_PUBLIC_API_URL
+- Go to the link: https://api-ninjas.com
+- Create an account (if you don't have one) and get the API key
+- Add the API key to the variable NEXT_PUBLIC_API_URL

 ### How to build

 - npm run build or yarn build